garthable/Terminal-Sweeper/README.markdown

 # Mine Sweeper Solver Prototype
 This is currently a project that im working on for fun and to gain experience with C++.
-The goal of this project for me is to create an algorithm that can solve mine sweeper on expert difficult 45% of the time and as fast as possible.
+The goal of this project is to create an algorithm that can solve mine sweeper on expert difficulty 45% of the time as fast as possible.
 Currently it can solve 42.66% of expert games with seeds 0-9999 in 55 seconds meaning it can solve the average game from this set in 5.5 milliseconds.
 ## Planned Fixes and Improvements in rewrite:
-- I will reimplement being able to actually play the game
+- I will reimplement being able to actually play the game in the rewrite.
-- In my rewrite I already improved this algorithm by implementing a minesweeper strategy shown in this [article](https://minesweepergame.com/strategy/patterns.php) which results in less calls to an expensive function.
+- In my rewrite I have already improved this algorithm by implementing a minesweeper strategy shown in this [article](https://minesweepergame.com/strategy/patterns.php) which results in less calls to an expensive function.
-- Part of the reason for the poor solve time is that I overassign heap memory in functions.
-In my rewrite im trying to use heap memory anywhere that I can.
+- Part of the reason for the poor solve time is that I overassign heap memory in frequently called functions.
+In my rewrite im pooling all heap memory used frequently to improve runtime.
-- The reason why im not hitting the 45% win rate at the moment is because currently im only selecting for bombProbability and using whether or not the tile is a corner as a tiebreaker.
-In my rewrite I plan on implementing an algorithm that will factor in both bomb probability and the probability that it will have to guess after choosing the tile.
+- The reason why im not hitting the 45% win rate at the moment is because when my algorithm guesses it is only takes bomb probability and whether or not it borders a corner or edge into account.
+In my rewrite I plan on implementing an algorithm that will factor in both bomb probability and reguess probability.
 This will allow for a better guessing process and will hopefully increase the winrate.
-If I find that Im not able to reliably discover the reguess probability I will likely use my prior method except use the probability of the tile having no adjacent bombs as the tie breaker.
+If I find that Im not able to discover the reguess probability I will likely improve on my prior design.
-- Currently this program is only single threaded, in my next implementation I plan on having I/O threads to give the user control over the program while it runs and get instantanious feedback.
+- Currently this program is only single threaded, in my next implementation I plan on having threads that handle user inputs to give the user control over the program while it runs.
-- I plan on swapping my terminal UI with a GUI, currently im planning on using the ImGui library.
+- I plan on swapping my terminal UI with a GUI.
+Currently im planning on using the ImGui for the library.
 - The readability in this is rather poor so in my rewrite ive taken time to make sure variables and functions are correctly named and to describe functions and classes bettter in the header files.
+## How to compile and run
+1. Navigate to the root of the repository
+2. Type "make" into the console
+3. Type ./build/runner into the console
+4. The program should now be running, if you received an error make sure your current directory is either the root of the repository or is the build directory.
 ## How to use
 Settings can be set in the settings file found in the doc directory.
 - run_amount specifies how many times the algorithm is run by the test call.